paramraghavan/python-pytest/README.md

 python-pytest
 ---------------------------------------------------------------
-Python unit testing using - pytest, moto - mock_s3,mock_dynamodb etc.., botocore.stub.
+Python unit testing using - pytest, moto - mock_s3,mock_dynamodb etc, botocore.stub.
 When using pytest the test case will indicate that it needs some kind of resource or test fixture by specifying arguments to the test function.
 Pytest will then go and look for a function decorated with this **pytest.fixture decorator**, and it should have the same name as the resource the test is